spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 # Cloudanix

 The Cloudanix pack is an add-on security pack that provides a dashboard to help you detect threats and unusual behavior in your Kubernetes clusters.
-Cloudanix detects:
+Cloudanix detects the following.

 <br />

 - Files added or modified in sensitive directories

 - SSH into a container

 - Modifications to shell configuration files

 - Attempts to read sensitive files that contain credential information

 - Crypto mining

 The Cloudanix dashboard provides an interactive interface that displays the mapping between threat events and associated container, pod, and node workloads.
 Additionally, Cloudanix identifies the user who initiated an activity  identified as a threat and the command that was used.